masoudltf/tosan-widget-guide/README.md

    1. Login into the Widget Store.
    2. After login, click  the 'User Panel' to enter the user panel section.
    3. in the user panel section click 'Developer Panel' menu, next click the 'Developer Apps' sub menu.
+   4. click the 'New' button
+   5. on the 'Create New App' window choose 'Widget' type
+   6. click the 'Save' button
+   7. in this step you must fill the form about all information of your widget, then click the 'Next' button.
+      1.